 If the animals get injured or ill during the transport, they must be separated from the rest of the animals and, if required, be checked and treated by a veterinarian as soon as possible.
 Unnecessary suffering must be avoided and, if required the animals must be emergency slaughtered or culled.

 The animals should be transported to their destination without delay.

-3.8.2 Requirements for means of transportation
+3.8.1 Requirements for means of transportation

-Road vehicles must also carry adequate loading and unloading equipment.
-The vehicles, transport containers and, where applicable, partition walls, must be in flawless technical and hygienic condition.
+The vehicles, transport containers and, where applicable, partition walls, must be in flawless technical, clean and hygienic condition.

 They must be constructed, used and maintained in such a way that the animals do not have to suffer any pain or injury and their safety is guaranteed.
 They must also be able to withstand the forces exerted by the animals.
 The vehicles, transport containers and partitions must be in a condition which allows for effective and easy cleaning and disinfection.

-While loading the transport containers on top of each other all required arrangements have to be met in order to:
+While loading the transport containers on top of each other all required arrangements must be met in order to:

-- Avoid contamination of the animals on the lower level with excretions from the animals loaded on the upper level - Ensure the stability of the transport containers - Ensure that the ventilation is not disabled - Transport containers weighting more than 50 kg have to be furnished with sufficient and adequate drafted, positioned and serviced safety appliances which allow to tie or fasten them with the means of transportation on which they should be loaded.
-The containers have to be fixed to the means of transport before the transport begins in order to avoid each possible slip during transport.
+- Avoid contamination of the animals on the lower level with excretions from the animals loaded on the upper level - Ensure the stability of the transport containers - Ensure that the ventilation is not disabled